dmd-program/dmd-300-sp17/project-1.md

 #### Submission details:

-1. Upload the PDF document to the canvas assignment.
-Please name the
+Upload the PDF document to the canvas assignment by the due date and time listed.

 ### Phase 6: Design sprint assessment

 Please fill out the design process assessment.
 You will be assessed on your ability to analyze benefits and issues inherent in your process, and your ability to imagine ways of correcting.
 Issues could include availability of team members, feeling of meaningful contribution, equal contributions, role assignments,  and others.

+#### Submission details:

+Upload the PDF document to the canvas assignment by the due date and time listed.

 ## Team conflict